appunni/argocd-practice/exercises/02-infrastructure.md

 ### `infra/k3d-hub.yaml`
 This cluster will host Argo CD.
-*   **Port 8080:80**: Maps host port 8080 to the load balancer, allowing you to access the Argo CD UI at `http://localhost:8080`.
+*   **Port 8080:443**: Maps host port 8080 to the load balancer's HTTPS port, allowing secure access to the Argo CD UI at `https://localhost:8080`.
 *   **Port 6443:6443**: Maps host port 6443 to the API server.
 This ensures your local `kubectl` can communicate with the cluster on a standard port.

 ```yaml